mbaumer/us_hep_funding/docs/_states/OK.md

 <a name="OK-03"></a>
 [Back to top](#top)
 ## OK-03 -- Rep. Frank Lucas (R)
+### Committees
+Frank Lucas is the #3 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $1,218,000.00 in SC HEP grants.